"Mutually Assured Destruction": American Culture and the Cold War

 Learning Religion: How People Acquire Religious Commitments (EDUC 231, JEWISHST 291X, RELIGST 231X)

 This course will examine how people learn religion outside of school, and in conversation with popular cultural texts and practices.
 Taking a broad social-constructivist approach to the variety of ways people learn, this course will explore how people assemble ideas about faith, identity, community, and practice, and how those ideas inform individual, communal and global notions of religion.
 Much of this work takes place in formal educational environments including missionary and parochial schools, Muslim madrasas or Jewish yeshivot.
 However, even more takes place outside of school, as people...

-Madwomen: The History of Women and Mental Illness in the U.S.
+Madwomen and Madmen: Gender and the History of Mental Illness in the U.S. (FEMGEN 41Q)

 Mark Twain and American Culture (ENGLISH 68N)

 Preference to freshmen.
 Mark Twain defined the rhythms of our prose and the contours of our moral map.
 He recognized our extravagant promise and stunning failures, our comic foibles and tragic flaws.
 He is viewed as the most American of American authors--and as one of the most universal.
 How does his work illuminate his society's (and our society's) responses to such issues as race, gender, technology, heredity vs. environment, religion, education, art, imperialism, animal welfare, and what it means to be "American"?

 Mark Twain: A Fresh Look at an Icon and Iconoclast, 100 Years after His Death